-Implementation of the project proposals will require a technical change to the Subway gates, a programme of testing, engagement with the SPT Travel Card Unit and other local authorities who issue NECs, Subway staff training, communication/promotion to customers and engagement with Transport Scotland regarding processes for replacement National Entitlement Cards.
+Implementation of the project proposals will require a technical change to the Subway gates, a programme of testing, engagement with the SPT Travel Card Unit and other local authorities who issue NECs, Subway staff training and communication/promotion to customers.
+Engagement will also be required with Transport Scotland regarding processes for delivering any PAYG balance to replacement National Entitlement Cards.
+These processes are already established in other cases, for example Subway customers using ScotRail smartcards.